andrewcooke/bnum/README.md

 7
 ```

-But usually you want integers, counting from 0 or 1, or bit fields and
+But usually you want integers, counting from 0 or 1, or bit fields, and
 Bnum will provide these if you use an appropriate mixin.

-The `FromOne` mixin provides integers counting from 1 (there's also a
+For example, the `FromOne` mixin provides integers counting from 1 (there's
-`FromZero` that, yes, you guessed right):
+also a `FromZero` that, yes, you guessed right):

 ```python
 >>> class Weekday(Bnum, FromOne):